onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-via-api.md

 To create a resource a POST request must be sent to `https://dabp.onegini.com/delegation/api/v2/resources` with a proper request body
 ```
 {
-    "name":"SELL_LIFE_INSURANCE"
+    "name":"SELL_LIFE_INSURANCE",
+    "externalId": "uuid_123",
     "resourceTypeId": <id of existing resource type>
 }
 ```

 Due to hierarchical nature of resources all new resources will automatically get added to the root group (so they can be assigned to other groups later).

 ## Example request using curl